 Readers love heroes and detest villains, but nobody bothers about Narry.
 In a fit of anger, he decides to leave and seek adventure in the real world.
 Will he succeed?

 almost 2 years ago Kelsey Williams said:

 I really love Narry.
 I like the tone you went with, and I think it fits.
 In most places it flows pretty well, but there are some awkward moments and grammatical issues that could be reworked without changing the tone.
 I'd go back over it for comma splices; your third paragraph started with one.
 In the first sentence your verb tense changes, from "decided" to "he's had."
 That would just be "he'd had," so a really easy fix.
 Also with things like being "pushed... upon the floor", I would simplify it.
 "To the floor," instead of upon.
 Other than editing for flow, it works really well as is, because you've written it in Narry's voice.

 This is a great story!

-over 1 year ago Miriam Barton said:
+almost 2 years ago Miriam Barton said: